goharbor/website/docs/working-with-projects/create-projects/_index.md

 5. Click **OK**.

-After the project is created, you can browse repositories, members, logs, replication and configuration using the navigation tab.
+After the project is created, you can browse summary, repositories, helm charts, members, labels, scanner, p2p preheat, policy, robot accounts, logs and configuration using the navigation tab.

 ![browse project](../../img/new-browse-project.png)